KevinAutelitano/LCA4DHC/README.md

 ---

-### 📊 Output Model
+### RESULTS AND OUTPUT

 The **output model** consolidates and organizes results derived from the Brightway computational graph.
 While detailed output handling is described in a separate section, the computational engine is designed to provide flexible aggregation of results both **by technology** (e.g., boilers, heat pumps, CHP) and **by life cycle stage** (A–D).
 Outputs can be expressed per functional unit or as relative contributions, enabling users to identify critical components and guide system optimization.

 ---